joaobrunoah/site-casamento/README.md

   - Requires: `id` (query parameter or in body), `comprado` (boolean in body)

 ### Health Check
-- `health`: GET endpoint to check if functions are running
+- `health`: GET endpoint to check if the server is running

 All endpoints include CORS support and return JSON responses.